Long live email marketing

 Remember that these statistics are general benchmarks and can vary depending on your industry, target audience, email list quality, and the effectiveness of your email marketing strategy.
 It’s important to track your own email metrics and analyse them to gain insights specific to your business.

 Need help with your email marketing strategy?

-The team here at BeKonstructive offer content marketing and social media management services, as well as email marketing strategy, design, and campaigns.
+BeKonstructive offer content marketing, and social media management services, as well as email marketing strategy, design, and campaigns.
 If you need help managing your email marketing audiences, wrapping your head around your email marketing software, or creating a campaign to keep your audience updated and engaged, please get in touch!
 We’re always happy to help, and no job is too big or too small!